zweack/Fortena/README.md

 # Fortena : Find details of your favorite movies

+### Fortena can find all the details of your  favorite movies.
+The app uses API data from Open Movie Database (OMDB).
+Check out the **[Live Demo]()**

+## To run the app in your local environment

-## To install npm packages run this command
+Run this command to install npm packages

 ```
 npm install
 ```

-## To run the app locally, run this command
+To launch the app, run this command

 ```
 node server.js
 ```